Table of Contents

 Webhooks Overview

-Webhooks are a powerful tool that help to extend you tie into events in your DeskDirector instance and are best used in automations.
+Webhooks are a powerful tool that helps to extend your tie into events in your DeskDirector instance and are best used in automations.
 You can subscribe to webhooks programmatically or can use them with low/no-code platforms like Zapier or Microsoft Power Automate.
 You can also use services like PostBin to test a webhook's payload.

-Here are some of common scenarios where you may want to use webhooks:
+Here are some of the common scenarios where you may want to use webhooks:

 - Notify technicians in Microsoft Teams or Slack once a ticket is updated